-Her students came from different cultures and spoke different languages.
+Curry’s students came from different cultures and spoke different languages.
 They had different class backgrounds.
 They also had various levels of physical and cognitive ability.

 In other words, equal access for disabled students has a practical component.
 It can be engineered into existence, in part, with assistive technology.

-All Technology Assists
+All Technology is Assistive

 Some critics argue that it’s silly to categorize some technology as “assistive” and other technology as simply “technology.”
 All technology assists its users, whether we classify them as “disabled” or not.
-As Sara Hendren wrote in WIRED:
+As Sara Hendren wrote in Wired: